SKRC

 1.9.1.
 It is mandatory for all competitors to attend all drivers briefings arranged by the Clerk of the Course.

 2. JUDICIAL PROCEDURES.
-Will be in accordance with the 2008 MSA Yearbook with the exception of C(d)39 (c).
+In accordance with the 2014 MSA Yearbook with the exception of C3.5.1 (c) and the specific penalties shown in these regulations.

 3. SPORTING REGULATIONS-CHAMPIONSHIP RACE MEETINGS AND RACE PROCEDURE.